 Section 106.
-Preliminary Cost Estimates.-Prior to the initial authorization of bonds or notes or the issuance of any guaranty to finance any project involving construction or acquisition, the governing body shall obtain realistic cost estimates through actual bids, option agreements, or professional estimates from registered architects or professional engineers.
+Preliminary Cost Estimates.-Prior to the initial authorization of bonds or notes or the issuance of any guaranty to finance any project involving construction or acquisition, the governing body shall obtain realistic cost estimates through actual bids, option agreements, or professional estimates from registered architects, [or] professional engineers, or other persons qualified by experience.
 Any local government unit may retain the services of a financial advisor.
 Costs of preliminary estimates and the fees of financial advisors may, if initially paid by the local government unit, be reimbursed out of the net proceeds of the issue of bonds or notes as a cost of the project.

 Section 107.
-Cost of a Project.-The cost of a project shall include the amount of all payments to contractors or for the acquisition of a project or for lands, easements, rights and other appurtenances deemed necessary for the project, fees of architects, engineers, financial advisors, and attorneys incurred in connection with the project or its financing costs of preparing bonds or notes, costs of necessary printing and advertising, the costs of preliminary feasibility studies and tests, cost estimates, and interest on money borrowed to finance the project, if capitalized, to the date of completion of construction and, if deemed necessary, for one year thereafter, amounts to be placed in reserve funds, if any, a reasonable initial working capital for operating projects, and a proper allowance for contingencies.
+Cost of a Project.-The cost of a project shall include the amount of all payments to contractors or for the acquisition of a project or for lands, easements, rights and other appurtenances deemed necessary for the project, fees of architects, engineers, appraisers, consultants, financial advisors, and attorneys incurred in connection with the project [or its] financing costs, [of preparing bonds or notes,] costs of necessary printing and advertising, the costs of preliminary feasibility studies and tests, cost estimates, and interest on money borrowed to finance the project, if capitalized, to the date of completion of construction and, if deemed necessary, for one year thereafter, amounts to be placed in reserve funds, if any, a reasonable initial working capital for operating [projects,] the project and a proper allowance for contingencies.

 Section 108.
-Local Government Units Hereafter Obtaining Home Rule Charters.-Every local government unit hereafter obtaining a home rule charter shall be subject to the substantive provisions of this act applicable to it as if it were a local government unit, and may adopt the procedural provisions of this act, by incorporation thereof by reference, in its home rule charter.
+Local Government Units Hereafter Obtaining Home Rule Charters.-Every local government unit [hereafter] obtaining a home rule charter after July 12, 1972 shall be subject to the substantive provisions of this act applicable to it as if it were a local government unit, and may adopt the procedural provisions of this act, by incorporation thereof by reference, in its home rule charter.